OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_python.md

 This example shows a binary junction formation simulation.
 Binary junctions are formed when shear stresses are applied to a slip plane whereas other slip plane is free of stresses.
 The code can be simply run by PyDis in pure Python mode where no compilation is needed.

+Two dislocation lines becomes into three dislocation lines.
+This is part of the energy minimization process.
+Two dislocation is merged when they are in contact --> junction.

 ```bash
 cd ~/Codes/OpenDiS.git/examples/03_binary_junction
 python3 -i test_binary_junction.py